snezhny-mishka/freecodecamp-certification-projects/README.md

-# freecodecamp-certification-projects
-The projects I did to get freeCodeCamp certifications.
+The projects I've done to get freeCodeCamp certifications.